 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Group provides money, goods or services directly to a debtor with no intention of trading the receivables.
+Such assets are carried initially at fair value.
 Subsequent to initial recognition, loans and receivables that are classified as non-current are carried at amortized cost in the statements of financial position.
 Assets that are classified as current are carried at their undiscounted amount.
 Amortization is determined using the effective interest rate method.
 Loans and receivables are included in current assets if maturity is within twelve (12) months of each end of financial reporting period.
 Otherwise, these are classified as noncurrent assets.

-This category includes cash and cash equivalents, receivables, due from related party and deposits and reserve fund.
+This category includes cash and cash equivalents, receivables, due from related parties and deposits and reserve fund.